uasal/uasal.github.io/_posts/2025-08-19-AO_Summer_School.md

 <img src="/assets/AO_Summer_School_Photos_2025/sleepy_time2.jpeg" alt="sleepy time2" width="800"/>

-*Sleepy time immediatly after Emiel's talk.*
+*Sleepy time immediately after Emiel's talk.*

 ## Day 6 (Final Day)

 Day 6 made headway, you guessed it, in the same way as the previous days.
 I was interested in the Astro photonics talk by Kevin Bundy.
 In this talk I learned about photonic logic gates which apparently can cause phase kicks (goodbye traditional DM, AHAH I JOKE).
 Finally, we enjoyed an amazing talk about AO in space which was presented by Rus Belikov.
 He presented a high level overview of how AO system in conjunction with coronagraphs work.
 He then dived a little deeper in to EFC and other speckle nulling methods.
 Overall, I enjoyed this talk since I now feel like I have enough basic knowledge to understand what other people in my lab have been talking about for the past two years....

 Finally, we ended our AO summer school journey with awards ... that were based on our eye ball measurements from earlier in the week.
 We have a few winners.
-First being Chai-Lin, who won smallest pupil!
+First being Chia-Lin, who won smallest pupil!

 <img src="/assets/AO_Summer_School_Photos_2025/chialin_award.jpeg" alt="chialin_award" width="800"/>

 *Just 3.4 mm, for reference mine was 7.3 mm*

 And some from our very own sister lab, MagAO-x!
 Josh won the worst optic award by measuring a strehl of just 1%.
 His award was title the Hubble Space Telescope Award <sub>(before the manned mission to fix the optic)</sub>.
 Parker won the Adaptive Optic award for the pupil with the largest diameter change between measurements.
-Unfortunate Katie and I did not win any awards, which initially made us sad but we quickly remembered that not winning an award means that our eyes are not broken.
+Unfortunately Katie and I did not win any awards, which initially made us sad but we quickly remembered that not winning an award means that our eyes are not broken.

 <img src="/assets/AO_Summer_School_Photos_2025/josh_award.png" alt="josh_award" width="800"/>